 5 – Traverso DAW:

 The audio recording and editing software is a great companion when it comes to recording a band practice, a single voice or even a whole orchestra.
 Sporting a clear interface, both novices, as well as professionals, can take complete advantage of the various features it has to offer.
-Highly scalable in nature, it features an optimized audio engine that allows you to record and edit your tracks, introduce a mixed bag of effects to your songs with the help of Album Mixer and even record your sweet melodies onto CD to share with friends and family.
+Highly scalable in nature, it features an optimized audio engine that allows you to record and edit your tracks, introduce a mixed bag of effects to your songs with the help of Album Mixer and even record your sweet melodies onto a CD to share with friends and family.

 A few of the program’s other attributes read as transport console, the group, ability to fold the track or sheet and a better project dialog.
 Traverso DAW is compatible with Windows, Mac OS X, and Linux PCs.